 We believe that every child has a right to take part in all activities taking place during the school day.
 We are committed to planning educational visits and activities, including both day trips and residential stays, to enrich the curriculum.
-Our Y4 children go away for 2 nights and our Y6 children go away for 4 nights.
+Our Year 6 children go away for 4 nights.
 The Parents' Association donate from their fund-raising activities to subsidise the cost of our 'in school' curriculum enrichment activities.